 There are a variety of electronic and print publications that can help you locate potential donors by geographic focus.

-Both FC Search and the Foundation Directory Online
+The Foundation Directory Online

 can be searched using geographic criteria.
 Both electronic databases